Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 Freetown Christiania

-Walk a quick two minutes to the iconic Church of Our Savior, with its dark brown façade and gold serpentine spire piercing the sky above.
-One of Denmark’s most famous churches, climb to the tippy top of the tower via a 400-step staircase.
-Since there’s no railing obstructing the view and the Church of Our Savior is more than twice as tall, the panoramic view of Copenhagen from the top is far superior to the viewing deck from the Round Tower—if you’re only going to scale one viewpoint, this church should be the one.
+Walk 2 minutes to one of Denmark’s most famous churches, the Church of Our Savior (official site) with its gold serpentine spire allowing you to climb to the top via a 400-step staircase.
+Since there’s no railing obstructing the view and this church, the panoramic view of Copenhagen from this perch is far superior to the Round Tower’s—if you’re only going to scale one viewpoint, this should be the one.

 Pro Tip: